On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in Denver Public Works.

 The initial vision was developed in 2014, followed by a planning process with stakeholders to determine key elements for the design.

-Denver Public Works has completed the design of Phase III improvements to Cherry Creek South Drive to complete a vision for the corridor that began more than 15 years ago.
-Construction begins in May 2017 and is scheduled to be completed in mid-November 2017.
+Denver Public Works has completed Phase III improvements to Cherry Creek South Drive as part of a vision for the corridor that began more than 15 years ago.
+Construction began in May 2017 and was substantially completed in November 2017, with landscaping and other work to be completed in Spring 2018.

-When completed, the project will improve public safety and provide an enhanced experience for all modes of travel with improved access to the Cherry Creek Trail.
+The new roadway provides an enhanced experience for all modes of travel with improved access to the Cherry Creek Trail, including new curb, gutter and sidewalk, landscaped medians, pedestrian amenities, and traffic signals.

 Colfax Corridor Connections is a project that is studying mobility needs and identifying transit and other multimodal improvements, including bicycle, pedestrian and vehicular, within the East Colfax travel corridor.
 The corridor is roughly bounded by I-25 and I-225 to the west and east, respectively, and by 12th Avenue and 20th Avenue on the south and north.